-Cathy Duffy is the author of multiple books including 102 Top Picks for Homeschool Curriculum.
-She is also the founder of the long-standing website, Cathy Duffy Reviews.
+Cathy Duffy is the author of multiple books, including 103 Top Picks for Homeschool Curriculum.
+She is also the founder of the long-standing website Cathy Duffy Reviews.

-In this interesting HomeSchool ThinkTank interview with Cathy Duffy, you’ll get to know the woman behind the website.
+In our first interesting HomeSchool ThinkTank interview with Cathy Duffy, you’ll get to know the woman behind the website.
 In the second interview with Cathy, we talk at length about ideas that parents might consider before purchasing any homeschool curriculum.

-Below, you’ll find our video interview, the podcast episode, and more information about Cathy Duffy’s books and website.
-Near the bottom of this page, you’ll also find a list with inks to books, websites, and other resources mentioned in our conversation.
+Below, you’ll find two video interviews with Cathy Duffy, podcast episodes, and more information about Cathy Duffy’s books and website.
+Near the bottom of this page, you’ll also discover a list with links to books, websites, and other resources mentioned in our conversation.

 Cathy Duffy: The Queen of Homeschool Curriculum

-While Cathy Duffy is the queen of homeschooling curriculum, this HomeSchool ThinkTank interview is about more than textbooks.
+While Cathy Duffy is the queen of homeschooling curriculum, our first HomeSchool ThinkTank interview is about more than textbooks.
 During our conversation, we talk about the broader topics of homeschooling, public school, the role of government in education, and parenting.

 Back then, home school was spelled as two words.
 Today, homeschooling is a common word and is usually spelled as one word.